Engi 9896: Renewable Energy Systems

 Project Deadlines:

-1. Complete literature search and submit a literature review document on May 21.
+1. Complete literature search, resources data collection.
+Submit a literature review and collected data document on January 20.
 (3%)

-3. Complete modeling and system simulation before June 25.
+3. Complete system dynamic modelling, simulation and analysis in Matlab before March 14.
 (3%)

-5. Project presentation and report writing by the end of the term.
+5. Complete project presentation and report writing by the end of the term.
 (15%)

 Course Outline:

-Lecture 1: Organizational meeting and overview of world energy resources and consumption trends
+Lecture 1: Course introduction and overview of world energy resources and consumption trends

 Lecture 2: Renewable energy system types, current status and future